Golden Era Bodybuilding BEASTS

 Some of my best workouts came when I stopped going to the regular gym and simply set up shop in my Dad’s freezing cold garage.
 I built my own atmosphere and there were no half serious or half hearted lifters in my to steal my thunder.

-It forced me to get away from machines, cables and too much exercise while sitting or lying down.
+The simple garage gym set up forced me to get away from machines, cables and too much exercise while sitting or lying down.

 It was just me, a 300 lb barbell, a pair of 50 and 100 lb dumbbells, a flat bench, dip bar and the sound of hard rock n’ roll music.
 I still cringe when I hear stories of people telling me their easy listening gym tunes can barely be heard over the noise of everyone talking about what they did last weekend.